-Plagiarism is when one puts his/her name on any piece of work that is not his/hers, unless the work from which one has borrowed is fully identified and referenced.
+Plagiarism is when one takes credit, directly or indirectly, or puts his/her name on any piece of work that is not his/hers, unless the work from which one has borrowed is fully identified and referenced.
 Consequently, if a student fails to appropriately credit ideas or material taken from another work he/she will be committing plagiarism.
 Plagiarism is a violation of the University's academic regulations and is subject to disciplinary action.